 Reporter (Engineering, Infrastructure, Education, Construction and Architecture)

-Howard Fine is a 19-year veteran of the Los Angeles Business Journal.
-He has covered public policy issues, energy companies, transportation, economic development, banking and finance and various special assignments.
+Howard Fine is a 23-year veteran of the Los Angeles Business Journal.
+He covers stories pertaining to healthcare, biomedicine, energy, engineering, construction, and infrastructure.
 He has won several awards, including Best Body of Work for a single reporter from the Association of Area Business Publications and Distinguished Journalist of the Year from the Society of Professional Journalists.

 A Los Angeles native, Howard graduated magna cum laude with a bachelor of arts degree in English from Bates College in Lewiston, Maine.
 Howard obtained a master of science degree in journalism from Northwestern University's Medill School of Journalism in Evanston, Illinois.
 Prior to joining the Business Journal, Howard spent seven years as Staff Reporter at the Orange County Business Journal and before that, as Orange County Bureau Chief for City News Service.

 Phone: 323-549-5225 Extension: 227

 Ophthalmologist Diana Shiba has been elected as the first Asian American woman president of the Los Angeles County Medical Association.

 Earnings for Fulgent Genetics Inc. increased 10-fold, and revenue doubled in the second quarter.